jordanml7/coffebot_proj/README.md

 Once rViz has launched, provide an initial pose and orientation estimate for CoffeeBot.

-Then, in a second terminal, do:
+Then, in a second terminal, run:
 ```
 $ rosrun multifloor_coffeebot multifloor_coffeebot
 ```